MakeSchool-Tutorials/Git-to-Know-Branching/P00-Branching/content.md

 # Step 4 - Creating a Branch

-Now that your **local** `master` branch is up-to-date with your team's latest changes, create a branch locally by **running the exact command** below.
+Now that your **local** `main` branch is up-to-date with your team's latest changes, create a branch locally by **running the exact command** below.
 There are other ways to do this, but **this one is foolproof**.

-The syntax below creates a new branch named `develop` based on an existing branch, `master`.
+The syntax below creates a new branch named `develop` based on an existing branch, `main`.

 > [action]
 > Run the following command to create the `develop` branch locally: